reboot0-de/se-tools/README.md

 <hr />

 ## Introduction
-Nobody likes to copy & paste the same boilerplate code over and over, everytime they just want to test around in StreamElements custom widgets.
+Nobody likes to copy & paste the same boilerplate code over and over, everytime they just want to test around with StreamElements custom widgets.

-Or maybe you come from a more artistic background and feel overwhelmed by the required JavaScript knowledge to start building widgets.
+Or maybe you come from a more artistic background and feel overwhelmed by the required coding knowledge to start building widgets.

-That's where this library comes in.
+That's where this library comes in handy.
 Just include it and let it do the heavy lifting, while you focus on the fun parts.

 ## Installation
 You can include this in your HTML-markup just like any other library.